The circle represents the time we are discussing in this section

 GENKO 元寇 (1274 and 1281)

-The grandson of Genghis Kahn, Kublai Kahn attempted to invade Japan twice in 1274 and 1281.
+The grandson of Genghis Kahn, Kublai Kahn, attempted to invade Japan twice in 1274 and 1281.
 Both times, a strong typhoon hit Japan.
 Mongols sent a large number of soldiers with all kinds of supplies on a huge number of ships to Japan.
-Those ships had to stay side by side and front and back very close to each other in the limited area offshore of Kyushu.
-When the strong wind came, ships were swayed, hit each other and capsized.
-Many people fell into the ocean, drowned and lost supplies in the water.
+Those ships had to stay side by side and front and back very close to each other in the limited area of Kyushu‘s shore.
+When the strong wind came, ships were swayed, hit each other, and capsized.
+Many people fell into the ocean, drowned, and lost supplies in the water.
 Even though Mongol soldiers landed and fought with the Japanese army, they did not have much choice but to leave Japan because of the typhoon and ships wrecking.
-As a result of this strong wind, Japan was saved and looked as if it won.
+As a result of this strong wind, Japan was saved and looked as if Japan won.

 This is the time the famous Japanese word, “Kamikaze” (divine wind) was created.
 Actually, Mongols had many superior weapons than the Japanese.
 They had guns, while the Japanese did not.
 Their group fighting method was much more superior and effective than the Japanese one-to-one fighting method.

-During the latter part of the Kamakura period, the swordsmiths began to create a new style of swords to compensate for this fault.
-Also, people’s enthusiasm that was raised by driving back Mongolian reflected on the appearance of swords.
-Generally speaking, hamon and the shape of the body became showy and stronger looking.
+During the latter part of the Kamakura period, the swordsmiths began to create a new swords style to compensate for this fault.
+Also, the pride and confidence had grown among people after driving the Mongols away, reflected on the swords’ appearance.
+Generally speaking, the Hamon and the shape of the body became stronger and showier.

 Kamakura area became a very prosperous place under the power of the Hojo family.
 A large number of swordsmiths moved to Kamakura from Bizen, Kyoto, and other places during this time and created a new style.
 This is the beginning of the Soshu Den (Soshu is the Kanagawa area now).
 Many famous top swordsmiths appeared during this time.